cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our local coffee shop!
-We serve the best coffee in town, along with delicious pastries.
-Take a break and enjoy our cozy atmosphere.
+Welcome to our Local Coffee Shop!
+We serve the best coffee in town.

 ## Menu
 - Espresso